Ziyadsk/Notes/vim/README.md

 # VIM

-Vim is a modal text editor, open-source and available in almost all operating systems, especially [Apple MacOS]() and also on almost every [linux]() distrubition out there and apple.
+Vim is a modal text editor, open-source and available in almost all operating systems, especially [Apple MacOS](https://en.wikipedia.org/wiki/MacOS) and also on almost every [linux](https://en.wikipedia.org/wiki/Linux) distrubition out there and apple.

 Vim is powerful, fast and efficient due to its ability to seprates the idea of actions,moving and editing of a file.

-Vim has more than 10 modes but these 4 are the most important:
+Vim has more than 10 modes but these 4 are the most important :
 - **Normal** mode
 - **Insert** mode
 - **Visual** mode